ace-wg/ace-workflow-and-params/draft-ietf-ace-workflow-and-params.md

 * Revised and extended considerations and next steps in appendices.

-* Editorial fixes and improvements.
+* Clarifications and editorial improvements.

 ## Version -00 to -01 ## {#sec-00-01}